The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/openers.md

 # Paladin Openers

-Tanks currently use Grade 7 Tinctures of Strength (Strength also affects tank magic potency, including healing)
+Tanks currently use Grade 7 Tinctures of Strength (Strength also affects tank magic potency, including healing).

 The choice of opener is encounter-specific and depends on factors such as when downtime happens, melee disengages and choice of strat, kill-times, etc. See the Encounter Optimization page (Coming Soon!) for encounter-specific optimization.